Director & Staging

 His latest production was the NZ Tour of The Show Must Go On.

-Michael moved to Dunedin in 1999 to study music at the University of Otago, where he completed his MusB and Diploma in Teaching.
-He was Teacher in Charge of Music at St Hilda’s Collegiate School for 14 years before moving to teach music at Kavanagh College.
-He also holds appointments as the Director of Music of both St Paul’s Anglican Cathedral and Kaikorai Metropolitan Brass.
+Michael moved to Dunedin in 1999 to study music at the University of Otago where he completed his MusB and Diploma in Teaching.
+He was Teacher in Charge of Music at St Hilda’s Collegiate School and now is a Music Teacher at Kavanagh College.

-Michael has musically directed many school shows and has performed on stage for local musical theatre productions.
-He is a regular pit musician for local musical societies and was Musical Director for Taieri Musical’s 2017 production of Mary Poppins.
-He is also the regular pianist for Dunedin’s popular Underground Broadway shows.
+As a Music Teacher, he has been Musical Director of many school shows and has performed on stage for local musical theatre productions.
+He is a regular pit musician for local societies and was Musical Director for Taieri Musical’s production of Mary Poppins in 2017 and the combined production of The Highlights in 2020.
+He is the pianist for Underground Broadway shows and is the Director of Music at St Paul’s Cathedral.

 Born in England and raised in Christchurch, Beth Waite has always been passionate about music.
 She began voice lessons at aged eight and things never stopped from there.